 Eligibility is based on financial need as determined from information provided on the Free Application for Federal Student Aid (FAFSA).
-The projected fixed 4.45% interest (for loans disbursed after 7/1/17) is paid by the federal government:
+The fixed 5.05% interest (for loans disbursed after 7/1/18) is paid by the federal government:

 - While students are in school at least half-time